B-T-D/DSAP/README.md

 The textbook is [available at Amazon](https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275/).
 It's an excellent book.
 I strongly recommend buying a copy if you're coming from a Python background and want an authoritative, mathematical resource on data structures and algorithms!

 ## Original work
 For all textbook code included in this repository, I manually typed it into the Python source files here (rather than pasting from resources associated with the textbook).
-All unit tests covering the textbook's code are my original work.
+All unit tests in this repository are my original work.